eduardoscsouza/FaceMatch/README.md

 ### **4. Face Feature Vector Generation**
-With the face segmented, we need to generate a feature vector capable of differenciating people.
-To achieve that, we used a pre-treined CNN to extract such feature vector.
+With the face segmented, we need to generate a feature vector capable of differentiating people.
+To achieve that, we used a pre-trained CNN to extract such feature vector.
 We got the pre-trained weights from [this link](https://drive.google.com/file/d/1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo/view), originally provided on [this webpage](https://sefiks.com/2018/08/06/deep-face-recognition-with-keras/).

 This CNN was originally trained on a classical classification problem, having to classify to whom, in a set of 2622 people, an image belonged.
 As such, we can't use it directly.
-To use it, we get the output of the last layer before the classification layer, and use it as an feature extractor.
+To use it, we get the output of the last layer before the classification layer and use it as a feature extractor.

 #### *Triplet Loss*
 To fine tune the feature extraction, we trained the extractor using the triplet loss.
 Here is its equation: